webplatform/docs/css/properties/list-style-image/index.md

 |Description=Location of the image, where path/to/image.png is an absolute or relative URL.
 More details can be found at the [[css/functions/url()]] section.
 }}{{CSS Property Value
 |Data Type=inherit
-|Description=The property value is taken from the value of the element's parent
+|Description=The property value is taken from parent element's value
 }}
 }}
 {{Examples_Section